bellije/OptionStrategyVisualizer/README.md

 - Straddle: Buy a call and put at the same strike price.
 - Strangle: Buy a call and put at different strike prices.
 - Butterfly Spread: Combine calls/puts to create a limited-risk, limited-reward strategy.
-- Covered Call: Sell a call while holding the underlying asset to generate income.

 ## Testing
 - **Framework**: pytest